 Dr. Lotfi Zadeh, the father of Fuzzy Logic

-During my undergraduate years in the late 1980s I had the opportunity to participate in a few interesting research programs in math, logic and computer science.
+During my undergraduate years I had the opportunity to participate in a few interesting research programs in math, logic and computer science.
 I spent two summers in Northern Michigan University in Marquette, under a National Science Foundation (NSF) sponsored research program, and an academic year at the Argonne National Labs near Chicago, one of the handful of multi-disciplinary national labs funded by the Department of Energy (DOE).

 In regular or classical set theory, an element is either a member of a set or it is not; that is, we deal within a binary world.
 Fuzzy sets are generalized sets such that the membership is a real number in the [0, 1] range instead of 0 and 1 only.
 So each member of a set has a degree of membership.
 Similarly, in fuzzy logic instead of having the classical true/false, on/off, zero/one binary or Boolean value system, the value is any real number in the range [0, 1].
 So any logical expression has a degree of truth from 0 to 1.